Top 10 Places To Visit In Auli

 Sunrises may be a touch cool in the winter, but sunsets, with their orange light and cotton candy clouds, are the ultimate of perfection.
 It’s an ideal area to enjoy alone, with family, or with your partner.
 Tourists usually arrive early in the morning and leave before sunset.

 7. Nanda Devi Peak

-With a height of 7,816 metres, Nanda Devi is the world’s 23rd highest peak and India’s second largest.
-The name comes from the etymological equivalent, which meaning ‘God of Bliss.’
+With a height of 7,816 metres, Nanda Devi is the world’s 23rd highest peak and India’s second-largest.
+The name comes from the etymological equivalent, which means ‘God of Bliss.’
 It is a famous trekking site with a 360-degree view of the surrounding scenery.

 According to legend, it is a profoundly sacred site that draws pilgrims from all over the world.
 It’s a popular walking spot surrounded by pine woods and encircled by snowy peaks.
 At night, the vista is breathtaking.

 Trishul Peak, with its 270-degree vista of snow-capped hills surrounding it, is one of Auli’s most popular tourist destinations.
 The spectacular splendour of Nanda Devi, another picturesque site, can be seen from here.
 A beautiful view of the village of Auli may be had from Trishul Peak.